Anthony guides you through drafting out a well-fitted, comfortable masculine corset pattern ready for seam allowances and mocking up.

 - Waist to Top Hip-spring(often between 1 and 2 inches from the waist)

-- Natural waist (at the belly button if being worn as a male.
-If this is for a transgendered person or a female impersonator you will want to take this measurement 1 inch above the navel.)
+- Natural waist (at the belly button if being worn as a male or trans man.
+If this is for a trans woman or a female impersonator you will want to take this measurement 1 inch above the navel.)

 - Bottom Hip-spring (this is approximately where his hip bones project)